mvdh7/pytzer/docs/cfdicts.md

 # Introduction

-The `pytzer.cfdict` module provides specific combinations of coefficients that have been used in published Pitzer models.
+The `pytzer.cfdicts` module provides specific combinations of coefficients that have been used in published Pitzer models.

 To use a Pitzer model we need to define a set of coefficients that quantify the interactions between different combinations of ions.
 We do this by creating a `cfdict` (short for **coefficient dictionary**), which contains functions that evaluate the coefficients for every possible interaction.
 The functions themselves are defined in the separate module `pytzer.coeffs`.